 SuspensionThe Porsche 928 can suffer a multitude of suspension problems that basically stem from 2 factors.
 Firstly the car is heavy - most 928s weight over 3500lbs.
-Secondly most 928s are now relatively old cars - all are over 15 years old.
+Secondly most 928s are now relatively old cars.

 The symptoms of problems are:

 - the front of the car hitting the ground when either driving fast and/or over bumpy roads / speed bumps

 A correctly setup 928 should not hit the ground or float - in fact the handling should be very tight and surefooted.
 These problems are caused by any one - or indeed any combination - or even all 3 - of the following causes.

 - Ride Height

 aim for 175mm front and rear.
 This is within the factory specification and will result in a very slight nose down stance.
 This article explains how, one of the earliest articles from the information base on the site.